angular/angular/aio/content/start/index.md

     <code-example header="src/app/product-alerts/product-alerts.component.html" path="getting-started/src/app/product-alerts/product-alerts.component.html"></code-example>

 1. Next, define the behavior that should happen when the user clicks the button.
-Recall that it's the parent, product list component&mdash;not the product alerts component&mdash;that's acts when the child raises the event.
+Recall that it's the parent, product list component&mdash;not the product alerts component&mdash;that acts when the child raises the event.
 In  `product-list.component.ts`, define an `onNotify()` method, similar to the `share()` method:

     <code-example header="src/app/product-list/product-list.component.ts" path="getting-started/src/app/product-list/product-list.component.ts" region="on-notify"></code-example>